New Clear Days

 New Clear Days is the 1980 debut album by the British rock group The Vapors.
 It spent six weeks in the UK album charts, reaching a highest position of No. 44 in June 1980.
 It contains their best-known song, "Turning Japanese", which reached No. 3 in the UK chart in February 1980 and was also a worldwide success.
 A remix of "News at Ten" (named after the well-known ITV news programme), went to No. 44 in July of that year.
 A third single, a re-recording of "Waiting for the Weekend" that included a horn section, failed to chart.
-The title of the album is a pun on "Nuclear", with nuclear weapons and power stations being prominent societal issues at that time.

 Song details

 "News at Ten", a cynical examination of the generation gap and the narrator's fear of ending up as complacent as the parent he despises for his conformism, was expected to be a hit on the back of the success of "Turning Japanese".
 Its poorer performance was blamed in part by the long-running strike at the BBC's Top of the Pops, which meant it received very little media exposure.
 There was also a marked reluctance by BBC Radio 1 - then the nation's premier radio station - to play a song named after an ITV programme.

 Apart from the three singles, the other best known track is "Sixty Second Interval".
 Its ambiguous lyrics have been interpreted as concerning the short ceasefires agreed upon between armies during wars to allow each to attend to their wounded in the no man's land between them.
 The song was the inspiration for the long-running "Sixty Second Interview" feature of the UK's free Metro newspaper given away at public transport stations.

 "Letter from Hiro", the album's lengthy finale, concerns the sense of powerlessness a boy feels as events push towards World War II, and towards the inevitable ending of his friendship with his more patriotic Japanese pen pal ("And when the sun was rising somewhere in the East, and when a flag meant more to Hiro than to me").
 The song concludes with the playing of a traditional Japanese tune on a cimbalom.